 Access to critical benchmarking data in a timely and easily comprehensible manner is essential.
 This frequently takes the form of a so-called "dashboard" which summarizes critical metrics in graphic form.
 Whenever bond revenues are combined or used in conjunction with other sources of funding, the oversight committee shall be kept informed of the status of all funds.
 Reports shall summarize the original funds budgeted and allocated, amounts expended and obligated to date and the percent of completion as of the close of the most recent accounting quarter.
 A regularly updated Program Evaluation Review Technique (PERT) chart or its equivalent with milestones for each project in the program is necessary to allow oversight committee members to track progress.
-(See Appendix E for an example of a "dashboard" and Appendix F for an example of a PERT chart).

-Public disclosure
+Public Disclosure